QQcodee/evolution-api/docs/webhook-buffering.md

 ## Configuration

-You can enable and configure message buffering in the webhook settings for each instance:
+Message buffering is **enabled by default** for all instances with a batch size of 10 messages.
+You can customize the buffering behavior in the webhook settings for each instance:

 ```json
 {